Stop lying to yourself and others. Get in touch with reality. Identify what’s true.

 The best way to make decisions is to…have the most accurate data, or the truth, as much as possible to make the most informed decisions.

-So often we live in a fake reality, we live in our minds and believe what we think is true without actually stress testing them in the real world, or getting the actual numbers to be right. …
+So often we live in a fake reality, we live in our minds and believe what we think is true without actually stress testing them in the real world, or getting the actual numbers to be right.
+So many people make up numbers, or stories and it’s not what’s true and real. …

 A few people have started sending me questions.
 I thought it may be best to share my responses with everyone.
 If you have any of your own questions, feel free to post them in the comments, and I promise to reply.